amitayh/elm-cljs/README.md

 a simple map representing your app's state (a counter and some text to display).

 Updates are being applied using messages, each representing some action to perform.
-These messages can come wither from user interactions (such as button clicks and other inputs), or from the outside world (like HTTP calls or web sockets)
+These messages can come either from user interactions (such as button clicks and other inputs), or from the outside world (like HTTP calls or web sockets)

 The update function is a multimethod dispatching on the type of the message.
 It receives the